Maserati Barchetta

 16 examples of the racing model were produced by hand at the De Tomaso factory in Modena, plus two prototypes (one racing-corsa, one street-stradale model).
 It featured a mid-mounted Maserati AM501 V6 engine displacing 1,996 cc and was shared with the local 2.0 L engine offered in the Italian market on the Biturbo and the Ghibli.
-The engine had a peak power output of 319 PS at 7,250 rpm.
+The engine had a peak power output of 315 PS at 7,200 rpm.
 The engine was mated to a 6-speed manual transmission manufactured by ZF Friedrichshafen and having straight cut gears.
-These modifications allowed the car to attain a top speed of 180 mph.
+These modifications allowed the car to attain a claimed top speed of over 300 km/h.
 Having a true open top design, driver protection was provided only by a small air deflector.

 The central-frame concept was carried over in the De Tomaso Guarà, but the frame was around 130 mm longer because it was fitted with a larger V8 engine.

-This was thought as a way to inject much needed excitement and enthusiasm for Maserati that saw its reputation badly ruined by years of exciting but maintenance sensitive products, eventually culminating in Maserati's withdrawal from the North American market at this time.
+This was thought as a way to inject much needed excitement and enthusiasm for Maserati that saw its reputation badly ruined by years of exciting but unreliable products, eventually culminating in Maserati's withdrawal from the North American market at this time.